danbev/learning-ai/notes/lora.md

 ```
 Notice that we are adding the pre-trained weights to the new weights.
 So looking at that we are only updating the weights in the new layers A and B
-but we still we still need to do matrix multiplication of the inputs and W,
+but we still need to do matrix multiplication of the inputs and W, and then add
-and then add the results to A and B. But the computation of A and B which would
+ the results to A and B. But the computation of A and B which would be done on
-be done on GPUs is much less than the computation of W which would be done on
+GPUs is much less than the computation of W which would be done on CPUs.
+So we
-CPUs.
-So we are saving a lot of computation by only updating the weights in the
+ are saving a lot of computation by only updating the weights in the new layers
-new layers I think.
-Remember that the above example is very very small and
+I think.
+Remember that the above example is very very small and the real weight
-the real weight matrices would be much larger.
+matrices would be much larger.

 ### Matrix decomposition
 It has been shown that large weight matrices can be described by smaller